 4. Get Organized

-Stay on top of your job hunting efforts by managing your job search with a tool like Jibber Jobber or a basic spreadsheet.
+Stay on top of your job hunting efforts by managing your job search with an online tool like Jibber Jobber or if you prefer physical tools, a grab our free work-from-home action planner.
 Jibber Jobber allows you to find jobs, network, target companies, and organize and track your results on their platform.
 Basic service is free; plus being organized can help you find a job faster by making sure you're following up when needed and not missing important interview dates and submission guidelines.

 5. Start Networking

 I'm always talking about it, and there is a reason why – it's because networking works!
 Three out of four of my last jobs I got through networking, and here's why it works.
 First people are more apt to trust a known person's recommendation over a stack of totally unknown resumes.
 Secondly, people enjoy helping other people out, so let it be known that you are searching for a work-at-home job.